ULTRAKIT-Reloaded/UltrakitReloaded/README.md

  A library for UltraModManager (UMM) to add custom content to ULTRAKILL, such as weapons and cheats.

 # Installation
-### WARNING: THIS MODIFICATION IS EXPERIMENTAL AND MAY MESS WITH YOUR GAME INSTALLATION.
-ONLY INSTALL IF YOU ARE WILLING TO TAKE THE RISK.
 1. Download and install [UMM](https://github.com/Temperz87/ultra-mod-manager) using the provided instructions.
 2. Go to the releases page and download ULTRAKIT.zip
 3. Extract the contents of ULTRAKIT.zip into [Your ULTRAKILL Directory]\BepInEx\UMM Mods\